Sharing is caring!

 By 10 am, I had learned that I was too shy to be walking outside and I felt like I was cheating the system–I was way too comfortable.
 My midwife kept encouraging me to walk outside, but I was happy listening to my hypnosis tracks, sharing the moment with my wonderful husband, walking, and doing sit-ups in the room.
 Besides, in just a few hours, I had progressed halfway, I felt that my waves were very productive while I just felt pressure.
 I was comfortable and happy.

-The water was godsend as I felt wonderfully warm.
-I was feeling my waves closer and closer together, but in between there was just euphoria.
-I think I was in transformation when I felt just an intense spike in sensations, making me feel a little tipsy, but amazing.
+The water was a godsend as I felt wonderfully warm.
+I was feeling my waves closer and closer together, but in between, there was just euphoria.
+I think I was in transformation (Hypnobabies word for transition) when I felt just an intense spike in sensations, making me feel a little tipsy but amazing.
 That was a wonderful moment.
 I even felt my baby move down in my body getting ready.
 However, I made the mistake to announce it too soon.
 My midwife thought it was time to push and had me change positions in the tub.

 That’s when the longest and most frustrating part of my birthing time happened.
-So far, time had been passing differently for me and I was in my hypnotic bubble.
+So far, the time had been passing differently for me and I was in my hypnotic bubble.
 But, during this time, I would see how anxious, and tired, and worried others were, and at some point that got me out of hypnosis.
 That, and the fact that I didn’t understand how I was supposed to push.
 I tried different positions inside and outside the water.
-I got frustrated and experienced a lot of bad sensations.
-But, I got back to the water played the Pushing Baby Out track and literally got right back on track.
+I got frustrated and experienced a lot of intense sensations.
+But, I got back to the water and played my Pushing Baby Out track (Hypnobabies special track for pushing) and literally got right back on track, in hypnosis.

 While relaxing and focusing on my body, I finally felt the pushing sensation and I was not doing anything.
 I felt my belly tighten like I was about to throw up, but in the opposite way, and it felt so good to bear down.
 By then, enough time had passed that the midwife was considering a transfer.
 I thought that I might not be able to bring my baby out like I wanted.
 Then, my fabulous doula reminded me that this was the first of many things that I was going to be able to do just out of love for my baby.